bluelegacy12/Portfolio/Unity Projects/README.md

 Cat-Tastrophy!: A 3D game of cat and mouse

 Sight Reader Dojo: A vocal musician tool for practicing sight reading skills

+# Incomplete Projects

+Spades: A network game of the card game, Spades.
+Players can play in cooperative multiplayer across multiple devices